mauropasse/design/articles/events_executor.md

 The current implementation of the `TimersManager` uses an heap priority queue to keep the timers sorted.
 Whenever a timer is added or removed from the `TimersManager`, the queue is heapified again (i.e. reordered to be a valid heap).
-After a timer is executed (or an `ExecutorEventType::TIMER_EVENT` pushed) its expire time will be updated, so it's necessary to provide an efficient operation for updating the root element of the priority queue, while the rest of it is still correctly ordered.
+After a timer is executed (or an `ExecutorEventType::TIMER_EVENT` is pushed) its expire time will be updated, so it's necessary to provide an efficient operation for updating the root element of the priority queue, while the rest of it is still correctly ordered.
 This is currently done using the `pop_heap()` function from std library, that has 2 log(n) complexity.

 Moving the timers management into its own class allows to isolate this feature from the rest of the system, allowing to develop it independently.